 Next Steps

 Today, experts know a lot about how to build and strengthen homes to resist earthquake shaking, including homes built out of mud, stone, and other traditional materials not commonly used in engineered structures.
 Nonetheless, most homes built in developing countries with earthquake hazards do not utilize this knowledge.
 Even immediately after an earthquake, many homes are rebuilt in the exact same unsafe way they existed prior to their collapse.
 There are many reasons for this, including lack of knowledge about affordable structural solutions. limited availability of engineering and construction expertise, and poor oversight and enforcement of laws regulating construction.
 Often, a root cause of unsafe housing is poverty; many of the world’s poor have no choice but to live on the cheapest lands and in unsafe construction.
-Lack of money, however, is building unsafe homes in earthquake zones that could have been built safely for a marginal increase in cost.
+However, often homes in earthquake zones can be built more safely for a marginal increase in cost.
 There is a great need for accessible, trustworthy, up-to-date information about earthquake-resistant housing design, construction, and policy.
 Over time, through the dedication of a global network of committed volunteers, the World Housing Encyclopedia will grow into such a resource.

 The Earthquake Engineering Research Institute (EERI) is a national, nonprofit, technical society of engineers, geoscientists, architects, planners, public officials, and social scientists.
 EERI members include researchers, practicing professionals, educators, government officials, and building code regulators.
 The objective of EERI is to reduce earthquake risk by advancing the science and practice of earthquake engineering; improving understanding of the impact of earthquakes on the physical, social, economic, political, and cultural environment; and advocating comprehensive and realistic measures for reducing the harmful effects of earthquakes.